 Built in 1930, Cotter Bridge is the only bridge in Arkansas known to be designed and engineered by the Marsh Engineering Company, a significant 20th-century bridge-building company.
 Among the largest they ever designed, it is also an excellent example and single surviving example in Arkansas of the company's patented Marsh Rainbow Arch.
 A unique feature of the bridge is that it was constructed using a cableway, suspended across the river to transport all materials to various parts of the structure.

-Every angle of the bridge offers profound beauty, not only because of its design, but also because of its location spanning the renowned White River in the Ozark Mountains of Arkansas.
-The bridge brought access to relatively unseen parts of the region that has become a huge recreational area for the U.S.
+Every angle of the bridge offers profound beauty, not only because of its design but also because of its location spanning the renowned White River in the Ozark Mountains of Arkansas.
+The bridge brought access to relatively unseen parts of the region that have become a huge recreational area for the U.S.

 Consisting of five arches, it’s listed on the National Register of Historic Places and was rehabilitated in 2004.
-Its formal named is the R.M.
-Ruthven Bridge and it takes travelers throughout beautiful countryside on U.S. 62 west of the city of Cotter.
-It became Arkansas's first National Civil Engineering Landmark in 1986.
+Its formal name is the R.M.
+Ruthven Bridge and it takes travelers through beautiful countryside on U.S. 62 west of the city of Cotter.
+It became Arkansas' first National Civil Engineering Landmark in 1986.

 Things to do in the area - Big Spring Park and trout fishing on the White River.
 The town bills itself as the “Trout Capital of the USA.”